eckertliam/vulpes/prototype/docs/ast_passes.md

 It performs the following steps:

 - Reads the import statements from each module’s AST.
-- Resolves the logical module names to file paths or handles.
 - Confirms that each referenced module is present in the `ModuleManager`.
 - Verifies that each imported name exists in the export set of the referenced module.
 - Reports an error if any import cannot be resolved.